 Network providers should always bill the plan directly, and ask you only for your share of the cost.
 But sometimes they make mistakes, and ask you to pay more than your share.

 • You only have to pay your cost sharing amount when you get services covered by our plan.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost sharing amount)
+We do not allow providers to add additional separate charges, called "balance"